tekjar/switch-case/README.md

 #####A. CONNECTION
 1. Requires Gateway.
 So, phone should be connected to network
-2. peer to peer
+2. Peer to peer
-3. peer to peer
+3. Peer to peer

 #####B. SIGNAL RANGE
 1. Better range which can be extended with repeaters
-2. short range.
+2. Short range.
 Can be increased if devkits support MESH
-3. very good range due to mesh
+3. Very good range due to mesh

 #####C. PROXIMITY AWARENESS
 1. No. Need to add some BLE central devices to home